gaultier/blog/index.md

 - ZFS.
 The last filesystem you'll need.
 Reliable and is built on the right concepts.
 It feels like Git for the filesystem.
 - Wine/Proton.
 What a technical feat, and a massive reverse engineering effort, to make Windows applications work on Linux without the application even noticing.
 - Rust.
 Because it catches all my mistakes at compile time and I wish all compilers would too.
+- Zig the toolchain.
+Because straightforward cross-compiling should be what everyone does on a daily basis without having to setup Docker/VMs/a complicated CI.

 ## Portfolio